Matt William Knowles

-Matthew Knowles (born 1985), known professionally as Matt William Knowles or Ma Tai (马泰), is an American actor known for his work in multiple Chinese films and television series such as Asura, Love Me If You Dare, Deng Xiao Ping at History's Crossroad, Red Sorghum, Eastern Battlefield and Red Star Over China.

-Knowles plays the character of 'Rawa', a rebellious Demi-god, in the mythological fantasy, Asura.
-He also stars as 'Jet' in the action-thriller Bond of Justice.
+Matthew William Knowles, known professionally as Matt William Knowles or Ma Tai (马泰), is an American actor.
+A graduate of the Royal Academy of Dramatic Art, he is known for portraying Jim Zwerg in the Spike Lee executive-produced civil rights drama Son of the South (2021), and for his work in Chinese-language film and television, including as the character of 'Rawa' in the $100 million fantasy film Asura (2018) and as 'Thor' in the sports dramedy Clash, which premiered at the 2025 International Film Festival Rotterdam.
+Knowles is also a graduate of Beijing Film Academy, where he became the first non-Asian student in the school's history.

 In 2018, he was awarded best actor at the Canada China International Film Festival in Montreal, Canada for his role as Charles Harris in Poppies.

 Career

 Knowles' entertainment career began when he was discovered singing Mandarin love songs in a Chinese karaoke hall and signed with a Chengdu, China agency.
 Shortly afterwards, he had a small role as a Viking Warrior in the 2013 film Vikingdom.
 In 2014, after graduating from Beijing Film Academy, Knowles guest starred on two Chinese shows, Red Sorghum and Deng Xiao Ping at History's Crossroads.
 Knowles hosted the 2014 Oscars virtual simulcast for Youku to China.
 In 2015, Knowles was seen in the recurring role of Dr. Barnes on Shanghai Media Group's drama Love Me If You Dare as well as the American pilot, Paul Tibbets in Eastern Battlefield.
 In 2016, he portrayed American Marine Corps General Evans Carlson on CCTV's period military drama Red Star Over China.

-He starred as the mythical Demi-god, Rawa, next to Chinese star Leo Wu in Asura, a fantasy adventure film that was directed by Peng Zhang.
-Knowles also stars as the Japanese Yakuza mafia assassin, Jet, in Bond of Justice: Kizuna and as Charles Harris in a short film titled Poppies.
+He starred as the mythical Demi-god, Rawa, next to Chinese star Leo Wu in Asura, a $100 million fantasy adventure film that was directed by Peng Zhang.
+Knowles also stars as Jim Zwerg in the film Son of the South, executive produced by Spike Lee and as Charles Harris in a short film titled Poppies.
+In 2023 Knowles was seen in the role of Hans in the Korean War drama Winter and Lion.
+In 2024, Knowles starred as Hadley in a Mandarin-language stage adaptation of The Shawshank Redemption, which toured China.
+He also appeared as Barrett in the 2024 espionage film Burning Stars and next to Wang Yi Bo as German weapon's expert William in the drama War of Faith.

+Knowles starred as "Thor," an American football player, in the sports dramedy film Clash, which had its international premiere at the 2025 International Film Festival Rotterdam (IFFR).